gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 ## Phase Awkward
 1. Build objects
-    * Build 3-vector for jets from pt, eta, and phi
+    * Build 4-vector for jets from pt, eta, and phi
 2. Filter
-    * None (as no specific cuts are needed)
+    * None (as per the solution outline, no filtering is applied)
 3. Build Objects
     * Save the jet pT for making a histogram (jet_pT)